polarfire-soc/polarfire-soc-amp-examples/mpfs-rpmsg-freertos/README.md

 ### Other AMP configurations

-This project can also be used in a custom AMP software configuration (i.e. FreeRTOS + FreeRTOS) by using the Hart Software Services (HSS) payload generator.
+This project can also be used in a custom AMP software configuration (i.e. FreeRTOS + BM/FreeRTOS) by using the Hart Software Services (HSS) payload generator.

-Detailed instructions on how to build the FreeRTOS + FreeRTOS RPMsg demo are available [here](https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/asymmetric-multiprocessing/rpmsg.md#rpmsg-rtos-intro).
+Detailed instructions on how to build the FreeRTOS + BM/FreeRTOS RPMsg demo are available [here](https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/asymmetric-multiprocessing/rpmsg.md#rpmsg-rtos-intro).

 #### (Optional) Building the project using the Makefile<a name="makefile-build"></a>